MysteryPancake/Houdini-OpenCL/README.md

 {}
 ```

-Let's write the kernel body.
 Remember how OpenCL runs in workgroups?
 Sometimes the data is shorter than the workgroup size.

 Say the local workgroup size is 16.
 If the geometry has 100 points, then `v@P` has 100 values.